-The Ensemble Grid feature in McIDAS-V allows you to create a plot of possible forecast scenarios from model data.
+The Ensemble Grid feature in McIDAS-V allows for creating a plot of possible forecast scenarios from model data.
 This plot is produced by adding a perturbation to the initial model solution, and by adding perturbations to every subsequent perturbation.
 Thus, each perturbation away from the unperturbed initial model output theoretically diverges further from the initial model solution.
 These perturbations can be the result of slightly different initial conditions or different physics utilized by the model.
 Ensemble Grid displays are a valuable tool for medium range weather forecasting.

 The Ensemble Grid controls are accessed through the Data Explorer window by selecting an ensemble run in the Data Sources tab, and then defining the parameter to display and the output format in the Field Selector.
-You can also utilize McIDAS-V's ensemble formulas to display this data.
+McIDAS-V's ensemble formulas can also be used to display this data.